 Similarly, one can also make use of dockless scooters.
 Newcomers to the city will find these useful for short local commutes, or to cover the short distances between IndyGo stops.
 To rent one of these, riders must download an app first (Lime, Bird, and Spin all currently operate in Indianapolis), and then scan a QR code to unlock a vehicle.
 Rides are usually calculated by time of use, until the rider stops the timer via the app.

-Users may only ride on streets and in bike lanes, but never on sidewalks, and must ensure that they never park in restricted areas or block sidewalk ramps, private driveways, or parking spaces, as they will be liable to a fine.
+Users may only ride on streets and in bike lanes, but never on sidewalks, and must ensure that they never park in restricted areas or block sidewalk ramps, private driveways, or parking spaces, as they will be liable for a fine.

 Driving in Indianapolis